About the Georgia Ethics Assessments

-The Georgia Ethics assessments are offered at two levels: Program Entry and Program Exit.
-Each consists of seven interactive modules that combine instruction and testing.
+The Georgia Ethics assessments each consist of seven interactive modules that combine instruction and testing.
 The modules instruct through video, gaming, and self-guided learning.
-Five of the modules include an end-of-module test with immediate feedback.
-The Program Exit level also includes an end-of-course, or summative, test.
+Five of the modules include an end-of-module test with immediate feedback and an end-of-course, or summative, test.

 For more information about what is covered in each module, see Assessment Content.